JacobPamintuan/Legato-Learning/README.md

 ![Quiz Plain](https://user-images.githubusercontent.com/36178603/112570377-4f602080-8dbc-11eb-93f9-769127ed4e62.png)
 ###### Sample Quiz - Before answering, Name the Interval

 The quizzes in Legato Learning are all multiple choice.
-In this specific course, intervals, a staff is presented to the user with different intervals, and the purple rectangle dictates which question must be answered.
-There are two types of quizzes in this course, Naming the Interval and Selecting the Interval that Satisfies the corresponding note; see below.
+In this specific course, Intervals, a staff is presented to the user with different intervals, and the purple rectangle dictates which question must be answered.
+There are two types of quizzes in this course, 'Name the following interval' and 'Select the interval that satisfies the note', see below.

 ![Quiz Correct](https://user-images.githubusercontent.com/36178603/112570173-ed9fb680-8dbb-11eb-934c-36f6acbac3c0.png)